Medicare Prescription Drug Plans?

 When considering Medicare Prescription Drug Plans or (PDP), keep in mind there is no one size fits all.
 The plan your neighbor or friend bought may not be the best plan for you.
 Here are some key facts that you need to know.

-Who is eligible to apply for Medicare Prescription Drug Plan?
+Who is eligible for a Medicare Prescription Drug Plan?

 If you have Medicare Part A or Medicare Part B, you can purchase a Prescription Drug Plan.
 There are no physical exams required.
 You cannot be denied coverage because of current or past health reasons.
 And your premium is not based on your medical conditions; past, present, or future.